Four Key Challenges in Digital Accessibility

 Many common accessibility issues can be identified and resolved with automated solutions, but the technology is not ready to stand alone.

-AudioEye’s recent study of more than one thousand websites showed that AudioEye’s automation can detect up to 70% of common accessibility issues today — and resolve about two-thirds of them.
+AudioEye’s recent study of more than one thousand web pages showed that AudioEye’s automation can detect up to 70% of the most common accessibility issues today — and resolve about two-thirds of them.
 This study compared AudioEye’s automated test suite and automated remediation software to manual testing and remediation.

 Today, automation helps address a majority of issues on a regular basis, saving time and other resources.
+Automated tools can resolve issues with HTML markup, change background colors, ensure that form fields have appropriate labels, and address hundreds of other common accessibility errors.
 By leaving 30% of issues for manual scans and fixes, automation helps make progress at a much faster pace.

 Icon of a person surrounded by a bunch of new web pages